code-yash/DevOps/README.md

 # DevOps
-This is for presentation purpose on DevOps.
+This is for presentation purpose on Dev-Ops.